jim-stoll/Cpp/README.md

 * If `multiplicity` is one of `0..*`, `1..*`, `*`, then collection type (`std::vector<T>` ) is used.
 * `defaultValue` property to initial value.

+### UMLArtifactInstance Dependency

+* _UMLDependency_ target `name` property is converted to '#include' in source element's generated '.h' file
+* target _UMLArtifactInstance_ `name` property is appended with '.h' in the generated '.h' file

 ### UMLGeneralization & UMLInterfaceRealization

 * converted to _Cpp Inheritance_ (` : `).